hashicorp/hcp-terraform-operator/docs/faq.md

 - **Where can I find Workspace outputs?**

-  Non-sensitive outputs will be saved in Kubernetes ConfigMap.
-Sensitive outputs will be saved in Kubernetes Secret.
-In both cases, the name of the corresponding Kubernetes object will be generated automatically and has the following pattern: `<CR.metadata.name>-outputs`.
+  Non-sensitive outputs will be saved in a ConfigMap.
+Sensitive outputs will be saved in a Secret.
+In both cases, the name of the corresponding Kubernetes resource will be generated automatically and has the following pattern: `<metadata.name>-outputs`.

 ## Module Controller